DJMcK/aws-lake-training/06_comprehend_medical_service/README.md

 ## Setup
 #### S3 Bucket
-* We will use the bucket created during step '01_Buckets' for this section
+* Create a S3 bucket for the comprehend pipeline. e.g. jr-comprehend

+#### Folder structure
-* Create following folders in your bucket:
+Create the following folders in your buckets
-    * athenaoutput
-    * comprehendoutput
-    * uploadsfolder
+- 'jr-comprehend'
+    - create folder 'uploadsfolder'
+    - create folder 'athenaoutput'

+- 'jr-landing'  (use your landing bucket)
+    - create folder 'fda-product-indications'

 #### Repository
 * Make sure you have the latest code from the repository.
 Run ```'git pull'``` in your terminal.